ufo/filefinder/readme.txt

 application (like N++) into the "native" system32 folder, then you surely know that you fail.
-As for technical reasons this is not possible without an expensive workaround, FileFinder provides an approach to do so by executing an included small 64 bit binary (".../plugins/FileFinder/FileSelectDialog.exe").
-So since this results in a short delay of a second or two, you shouldn't really enable this options if you don't intend to ever search anything in the system32 folder.
+As for technical reasons this is not possible without an expensive workaround, FileFinder provides an approach to do so by executing an included small 64 bit binary (".../plugins/FileFinder/FolderSelectDialog.exe").
+Since this results in a short delay of a second or two, you shouldn't really enable this option if you don't intend to ever search anything in the system32 folder.
 As this is a 64 bit issue, the check box is disabled on a 32 bit windows.